jamesderlin/dartbag/README.md

 * `assertsEnabled` returns whether `assert` is enabled.

-* `currentDartPackagePath` returns the path to the current Dart library for Dart VM builds.
+* `currentDartFilePath` returns the path to the current `.dart` file for Dart VM builds.

 * `staticType` returns the static type of an object.